 - Satisfactory completion of at least 21 semester credits in social and behavior science areas such as psychology, sociology, political science, economics, anthropology, or their equivalent.

-- Gerontology: Course work will enable students to: understand late-life mental disorders; develop assessment skills; formulate, implement, and evaluate treatment plans; and, become aware of issues related to age and ageism as they influence social work practice.
-Students will learn the complexity of the aging process from the perspective of the individual, family, society, and social policy.
-The concentration will cover the physical, psychological, and social processes of aging including family roles and responsibilities, cultural diversity, social support networks and the use of health and social services.
+- Gerontology: This concentration is designed to aid students in understanding the complexity of the aging process from the perspective of the individual, family, society and social policy.
+The concentration will cover the physical, psychological and social processes of aging including family roles and responsibilities, cultural diversity, social support networks and the use of health and social services.
 Major developmental issues during the second half of life will be presented and interventions to facilitate adaptation to developmental change will be described.
+Course work will enable students to: understand late-life mental disorders; develop assessment skills; formulate, implement and evaluate treatment plans; and become aware of issues related to age and ageism as they influence social work practice.

 - Trauma Informed Care: The Graduate Certificate in Trauma-Informed Care (TIC) is designed to provide students with knowledge to implement trauma-informed policy, supervision and intervention within professional settings.